Subscriber only lesson.

 Don’t get me wrong, I am not saying there is anything wrong with the PMBOK® Guide way.
 I am just saying that it is probably different than what you are used to doing, so you need to study and learn the PMBOK® Guide way.

-The test is administered in English with language aids available in the following languages: Arabic, Brazilian Portuguese, Chinese (simplified and traditional), French, German, Hebrew, Italian, Japanese, Korean, Russian, and Spanish.
+The test is administered in English with language aids available in the following languages: Arabic, Brazilian Portuguese, Chinese (simplified and traditional), French, German, Hebrew, Italian, Japanese, Korean, Polish, Russian, Spanish, and Turkish.

 When arriving at the testing facility you will need to provide government issued identification that includes your picture and signature.
 Arrive about 30 minutes before the scheduled start of the test.
 This allows time to get settled so you are ready as soon as the test starts.
 You have 4 hours to complete the test, and the computer will cut you off at the end of the 4 hours.
 There are no scheduled breaks during the test.
 You may not bring the following items into the room where you will be taking the test: food, beverages, calculators, cell phones, pagers, tape recorders, sweaters, coats, book bags, luggage, eye glass cases, children, visitors, dictionaries, books, or any other personal item.
-You are allowed to have a pencil and blank note paper.
+You are allowed to have a pencil and blank note paper - which will be given to you by Prometric.

 A technique that I recommend is that you arrive at the testing center well before the start time.
 Review one last time the areas that you think might be the most difficult for you.
 Then enter the test room and before you start the test, write down on your blank paper the items that you just reviewed.
 It might be formulas, definitions, or diagrams.
 With those ready for reference during the test, initiate the exam at your test station.